 Ore will continue to be placed on the existing heap leach pad for another 2 years after which all remaining ore will be placed on a second heap leach pad which will be located to the east of the existing pad.
-The second heap leach pile will cover an area of 133 ha, reach an elevation of 116 m and have a capacity of 75 million m.
-The remaining ore is estimated at 106 million m.
+The second heap leach pile will cover an area of 133 ha, reach an elevation of 116 m and have a capacity of 75 million m3.
+The remaining ore is estimated at 106 million m3.
 Once the second pad has reached its final height, the plan is to merge the two pads by placing the balance of ore in the valley between the two pads.
-The valley capacity is estimated at 40 million m.
+The valley capacity is estimated at 40 million m3.

-The existing pregnant solution pond, downstream of heap leach pad, has a capacity of 20,000 m.
-The expansion project will require a second 56,000 m pregnant solution pond.
+The existing pregnant solution pond, downstream of heap leach pad, has a capacity of $20,000 \text{ m}^3$.
+The expansion project will require a second 56,000 m3 pregnant solution pond.

-Downstream of the existing pregnant solution pond, there are 2 existing event ponds with a total capacity of 80,000 m.
-A third 120,000 m event pond is currently under construction with completion expected by mid 2012, for a total event pond capacity of 200,000 m.
+Downstream of the existing pregnant solution pond, there are 2 existing event ponds with a total capacity of 80,000 m3.
+A third 120,000 m3 event pond is currently under construction with completion expected by mid 2012, for a total event pond capacity of 200,000 m3.
 The event ponds have double HDPE liners as well as a 30 cm clay liner.
 The three event ponds will provide 62 hours of retention time.
-The expansion project will build an additional 180,000 m event pond downstream of the second pregnant solution pond.
+The expansion project will build an additional 180,000 m3 event pond downstream of the second pregnant solution pond.